User Review

 Orzo

-Literal meaning (Italian): barley
+Literal meaning (Italian):

 This small, grain shaped pasta can be topped with any sauce, added to soups, or baked as a casserole.
 Perfect as a side dish as well as a main course.
+It is also sometimes used to make deserts and pastries.

 Pappardelle

-Literal meaning (Italian): the ones to gulp, from the verb “pappare”, to gobble up.
+the ones to gulp, from the verb “pappare”, to gobble up.

 Pappardelle are large, very broad, flat pasta noodles, similar to wide fettuccine.
 The fresh types are two to three centimetres (¾-1 inch) wide and may have fluted edges.